Skip to main content

 Track industry publications and thought leaders.
 Identify the journalists, bloggers, and influencers who regularly appear in AI citations.
 Build relationships with these people—they’re the ones AI models trust as authoritative sources.

 Use AI visibility tools.
-Platforms like Semrush’s AI monitoring, BrightEdge’s DataCube, and specialized GEO tools can show you where your brand is (or isn’t) being mentioned in AI-generated responses.
+Platforms like Rankscale and other specialized GEO tools can show you where your brand is (or isn’t) being mentioned in AI-generated responses.
 This gives you a baseline and helps you identify gaps.

 The goal is to create a prioritized list of high-impact sources where a single brand mention could significantly boost your AI visibility.